claraFT/biodiversity-shiny/README.md

 ## Installation

-To run this Shiny app locally, follow these steps:
+This app is available at the following link: https://claraft.shinyapps.io/appsilon_assignment/ If you want to run this Shiny app locally, please follow these steps:

 1. Clone the repository: